hiren-6/Stroke-Prediction-ML-Model/README.md

 All the steps and procedure to run this model is given in the python notebook.

+**Step 3: Test on real-world dataset**
-On top of internal evaluation parameters, we will test this models to test new data available at competition.
+- On top of internal evaluation parameters, we will test this models to test new data available at competition.
 Based on that, we will select the best performing model.

-Gradient Boosting Classifier resulted best score of 0.2352.
+Gradient Boosting Classifier resulted best score of **0.2352**.

-While this is not a good score, our learning is still on and expect improvement in this models.
+While this is not a good score, our learning is still on and please expect improvement in the models.

 As of now, only beginer level of model optimization was carried out.
 Will move towards advanced optimzation techniques and select best performance.
 Learning is still on.
 ## Acknowledgements

  - [Scikit-learn](https://scikit-learn.org/stable/about.html)